soft-matter-theory-at-icmab-csic/chitin_builder/README.md

 ## Installation

-Please download and unzip the code from the Download button in this GitBucket or clone by git clone.To To add the builder to the standard VMD extensions-modelling menu, please select the appropiate instructons depending on your OS:
+Please download and unzip the code from the Download button in this repository or clone by git clone.To To add the builder to the standard VMD extensions-modelling menu, please select the appropiate instructons depending on your OS:

 -----------------------------------------